CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 #### APP.3.4.A3 Secure configuration of the operating system for a Samba server

 Databases in Trivial Database (TDB) format SHOULD NOT be stored on a partition that uses ReiserFS as the file system.
-If a * netlogon * share is configured, unauthorized users SHOULD NOT be able to modify files in this share.The operating system of the * Samba * server SHOULD support Access Control Lists (ACLs) in conjunction with the file system used.
+If a * netlogon * share is configured, unauthorized users SHOULD NOT be able to modify files in this share.
+The operating system of the * Samba * server SHOULD support Access Control Lists (ACLs) in conjunction with the file system used.
 In addition, it should be ensured that the file system is integrated with the appropriate parameters.

 The default settings of * SMB * * Message Signing * SHOULD be retained, provided that they do not contradict the existing security guidelines in the information network.
 Using a local packet filter SHOULD block ports over which the * Samba * server should be unreachable.